QuestLore vs Traditional PDPs

 Passive — employees have no incentive to revisit the document between review cycles.

-Active — employees choose quests, watch XP accumulate, and see their level climb in real time.
+Active — employees choose quests, watch Experience Points accumulate, and see their level climb in real time.

 Progress visibility